chadmcrowell/killercoda-scenarios/cka/node-notready/step1.md

 You will see messages like `0/2 nodes are available: 1 node(s) had untolerated taint...
 1 node(s) were not ready`.

+> **Note:** The metrics server was installed as part of this lab's setup.
+It may take up to 60 seconds to become available.
+If `kubectl top nodes` returns an error, wait a moment and try again.

 > **Key insight:** `kubectl top nodes` shows the *last known* resource usage — it does not reflect schedulability.
 A node must be `Ready` for the scheduler to place pods on it.
 Always check `kubectl get nodes` and `kubectl describe node` to understand the scheduler's view of the cluster.